Daylight in Schools and Early Research from 1999

 Can it backfire?

 Yes.
-The same daylight that improves test scores can cause glare.
-Too much direct sun on the work surface reflects off screens and makes the room uncomfortably warm.
-Other studies show that above 400 lux of uncontrolled direct sun, complaints rise sharply.
-The benefit has a boundary.
-Glare is part of the same story as the learning effect.
+The same daylight that improves test scores can also cause discomfort.
+Too much direct sun on the work surface reflects off screens, causes glare and makes the room uncomfortably warm.
+Other studies show that above 400 lux of uncontrolled direct sun, complaints can increase sharply.
+So the benefit also has a limit.

-What started as a simple statement has ten dimensions.
+What started as a simple statement has many dimensions.

 Most people stop at “daylight helps learning.”
 That is enough for a conversation.
 But if you are choosing a school for your own kids or designing one, you need the details.

 The technology exists to do this systematically.
 Machines can pull in sources and compare them, find gaps and contradictions.
-What I did here by hand for a single finding, a system can do for thousands.
-What comes out of that is not a summary, but a structure.
-It makes visible where solid knowledge ends and where guessing begins.
+What I did here with one finding needs to be done systematically for thousands of findings, so that those responsible for building design can actually do their work.
+What must come out of it is a structure that turns solid knowledge into planning solutions and above all architectural ones.

-I have the impression that many people want to look more closely, because a room felt different and they want to know why.
-The details do not make it simpler.
-But you understand much better.
+I have the impression that many people want to know more precisely why a room feels different.
+The scientific details do not make it simpler, but much clearer.